codeceptjs/CodeceptJS/docs/frames.md

 });
 ```

-Nested IFrames can be set by passing array *(WebDriverIO, Nightmare & Puppeteer only)*:
+Nested IFrames can be set by passing array *(WebDriver, Nightmare & Puppeteer only)*:

 ```js
 within({frame: [".content", "#editor"]}, () => {